 What is Glucose (Carbohydrate) metabolism?

-Digestion of carbohydrates is by both mechanical (chewing in the mouth) as well as chemical (enzyme’s secretion by the body) process of digestion.
+Digestion of carbohydrates is by mechanical (chewing in the mouth) and chemical (enzyme’s secretion by the body) process of digestion.

 Once the food reaches the mouth, saliva secretion contains an enzyme (amylase or ptyalin secretion by parotid glands) that begins the breakdown of carbohydrate.
 This breakdown process continues, and glucose separates in the stomach.
-Once the food reaches small intestine, glucose absorption takes place and dumps it into the bloodstream for our energy needs.
+Once the food reaches the small intestine, glucose absorption takes place and released into the bloodstream for energy needs.

-- the liver has to stop releasing glucose into the bloodstream,
+- The liver to stop releasing glucose into the bloodstream,

-- the body cell has to start consuming glucose from the bloodstream.
+- The body cell to begin consuming glucose in the bloodstream for energy.

 Liver in Glucose Metabolism

-Once the necessary glucose consumption is over and if there, is any excess glucose still available in the bloodstream then liver start converting it into glycogen and stored for the future needs.
+Once the necessary glucose consumption is over.
+And if there, is any excess glucose still available in the bloodstream then the liver starts converting it into glycogen and stored in it and skeletal muscle for the future needs.

 Glycogen to glucose conversion

-If we are not taking our food in time and the body cells needs energy, then liver start converting back the stored glycogen into glucose and releases it into the bloodstream.
+If you are not taking food for a prolonged time, then the blood glucose level drops.
+Your body cells need glucose for energy, so the liver starts to convert the stored glycogen into glucose and releases it into the bloodstream.